alefisico/reana-tutorial/episodes/REANA.md

 While a Snakemake worflow is defined in a snakefile, in REANA one needs to create a REANA file to include all the parameters that the snakemake workflow will need.

+Let's retake the previous SUSY example, and try to run it using REANA.